-Jekyll tutorial: how to create a website with GitHub Pages
+Jekyll tutorial: how to create a website with Deploy Now

 Step 1: Create a GitHub account

-To use GitHub Pages, you need a GitHub account.
-The first step is to create one if you have not already registered.
-To do so, go to the GitHub website and enter a valid e-mail address, username, and password for your future account.
+First, you need a GitHub account.
+To do so, go to the GitHub website and enter a valid email address, username, and password for your future account.